How do you write a successful business blog?

 What are the benefits of blogging for small businesses, lawyers and doctors?

-- Enhanced page one of search results (SEO)
+- Enhanced page one search engine results (SEO)

 - Increase search visibility for keywords (SEM)